The Literary Digest: Presidential poll

-Subsequent research concluded that as expected, this sampling bias was a factor, but non-response bias was the primary source of the error - that is, people who disliked Roosevelt had strong feelings and were more willing to take the time to mail back a response.
+Subsequent research concluded that as expected, this sampling bias was a factor, but non-response bias was the primary contributor to the magnitude of the error: people who strongly disliked Roosevelt were more likely to respond with their intention to vote for Landon.

-George Gallup's American Institute of Public Opinion achieved national recognition by correctly predicting the result of the 1936 election.
-Gallup also correctly predicted the (quite different) results of the Literary Digest poll to within 1.1%, using a much smaller sample size of just 50,000, while Gallup's final poll before the election predicted Roosevelt would receive 56% of the popular vote and 481 electoral votes: the official tally saw Roosevelt receive 60.8% and 523.

 This debacle led to a considerable refinement of public opinion polling techniques, and later came to be regarded as ushering in the era of modern scientific public opinion research.